Self-Help Center - Family Law Facilitator

 Parentage Workshop (UPA)

 This workshop is for parents who are not married to each other and wish to start a case for custody, visitation, and child support.
 The parentage workshop is held Tuesday at 1:00 p.m. by appointment only.
-To sign up for this workshop, you may visit the Self-Help Center Monday through Thursday or contact us through e-Correspondence.
+You may sign up for this workshop through e-Correspondence or in person at the Self-Help Center, Monday through Thursday before 3:00 p.m.

 This workshop is for persons who want a divorce, legal separation, or annulment.
 This workshop is also used to start a case for custody, visitation, child support, spousal support, and property division.
 The dissolution workshop is held Tuesday at 8:30 a.m. by appointment only.
-To sign up for this workshop, you may visit the Self-Help Center Monday through Thursday or contact us through e-Correspondence.
+You may sign up for this workshop through e-Correspondence or in person at the Self-Help Center, Monday through Thursday before 3:00 p.m.

 Request for Order Workshop